A little bit about alice...

 She has worked as an architecture assistant in Will Alsop’s practice, aLL Design, as an intern in Sir Peter Cook's office, CRAB-Studio, in London and has been an exchange student at the Southern Californian Institute of Architecture, in Los Angeles in Tom Wiscombe Studio.

 She has won several workshops as one presidated by Paul Virilio and one presidated by Marcos Cruz and Marjan Colletti.

 She has worked as a teaching assistant at the Ecole Spéciale d’Architecture and ran a studio at the University of Greenwich.
 She also taught at The Bartlett summer school in August 2012 and 2013 and is often invited to final crits and teaching workshops at the Bartlett ,the Architectural Association and at Oxford Brookes University.

-She often travels in London, Paris and Los Angeles.
+She lives in Barcelona and often travels to London, Paris and Los Angeles.